Rigan Machado: As an instructor

 Machado currently teaches at his school, "The Academy Beverly Hills", located in Beverly Hills, California.
 He is also the commissioner of Jiu Jitsu World League.
 Due to the location of his gym, many students of his gym are celebrities such as Ashton Kutcher, Vin Diesel, Wiz Khalifa, Wagner Moura, Bryan Callen, and Charlie Hunnam.

 Machado served as a coach alongside Roger Gracie, Jean Jacques Machado, and Dean Lister on season 6 of the Professional Grappling Federation on April 21 to 26, 2024.
 Machado led Team 1st Phorm at the tournament, and finished in second place.
+On April 10, 2026 Rigan was promoted to 9th degree (Red Belt) by Rorion Gracie.